MicrosoftDocs/iis-docs/iis/extensions/url-rewrite-module/developing-a-custom-rewrite-provider-for-url-rewrite-module.md

 6. Click OK to save the setting
 7. Repeat steps 5 and 6 but now choose "New Character" and specify "-" as a value.
 This means that the provider will be used to replace all occurrences of "\_" character with "-" character in the input string.

 This completes the registration and configuration of a rewrite provider.
-As a result the web.config file for the default web site will contain the following XML code inside of the &lt;rewrite&gt; section:
+As a result the web.config file for the default web site will contain the following XML code inside of the `<rewrite>` section:

 [!code-xml[Main](developing-a-custom-rewrite-provider-for-url-rewrite-module/samples/sample2.xml)]